andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 Your domains may now use their own specific, nuanced terminology.

 Powerful modeling tool, and keeps your product in sync with the business stakeholders

 ---

-## Glossary

-Write this shared vocabulary down and put it in a **Glossary**.

---

-This is helpful for future teammates who come on and need to be ramped up.

----